 - Hft – Developing a model of best practice for the learning disability and TEC sectors

 - Mary’s VIP Home: An educational tool to showcase a connected home for an older person

-David McKinney, Managing Director Tunstall (UK and Ireland), said: “Tunstall has been pioneering the use of technology to help older and vulnerable people live safely and independently for 60 years, but digital solutions represent a step change in the possibilities for providing health and care in the community.
+Lawrence Christensen, Marketing and Commercial Director Consumer, said: “Tunstall has been pioneering the use of technology to help older and vulnerable people live safely and independently for 60 years, but digital solutions represent a step change in the possibilities for providing health and care in the community.
 Our latest portfolio of products and services is our most groundbreaking yet, and we’re excited to have this opportunity to get feedback from our customers on the ways their services could benefit from them.”